rails/rails/guides/source/generators.md

 The following are methods available for both generators and templates for Rails.

-NOTE: Methods provided by Thor are not covered this guide and can be found in "Thor's documentation":http://rdoc.info/github/wycats/thor/master/Thor/Actions.html
+NOTE: Methods provided by Thor are not covered this guide and can be found in [Thor's documentation](http://rdoc.info/github/wycats/thor/master/Thor/Actions.html)

 ### `gem`